 - Utility-Scale Wind: This defines wind turbines that range in size from 100 kilowatts to several megawatts, where electricity is supplied to the power grid and distributed to the end-user by electric utilities or power operators.

-- Distributed Wind (also known as “Small” Wind): This term is used for wind turbines that are erected in large bodies of water.
+- Offshore Wind: This term is used for wind turbines that are erected in large bodies of water.
 These are generally larger than onshore turbines, providing for greater efficiency, making them generate more power.